tobeyleonard/tobeyleonard.github.io/_pages/about.md

 <p align = "justify">Also, I've previously participated in different research areas with Prof. Houjun Lü (Guangxi Univ.) on High Energy Astrophysics and with Prof. Xuemin Zhang (Wuhan.
 Univ.) on optical gauge development as well as precise alignment of interferometers.</p>

-<p align = "justify">I'm honored to be selected as an 'Outstanding Speaker' in 2nd National Academic Forum on Photonics Technology and Awarded Second Prize of Presentation Contest in the 1st 'Light & Future' National Graduate Academic Forum.</p>
+<p align = "justify">I'm honored to be selected as an 'Outstanding Speaker' in 2nd National Academic Forum on Photonics Technology and awarded Second Prize of Presentation Contest in the 1st 'Light & Future' National Graduate Academic Forum.</p>

 <br/>